 One of the most exciting areas of music technology development is happening in the realm of gaming and interactive virtual space.
 Music and Sound Design play crucial roles in the design of gaming environments, narratives and flow.
 And as designers create ever more innovative game experiences featuring rich graphics, fast multiplayer networking and next-generation controllers, new techniques for creating immersive music and sound for games to complement and showcase these advances are not only possible but necessary.

-Working in teams or on their own, students will design their own music-rich game experience, compose music, design sound material, and implement their own playable musical game experiences.
+Working in teams or on their own, students will design their own music-rich game experience, compose music, design sound material, and implement their own playable interactive musical game experiences.

 Students will explore the artistic role of music and sound in gaming by building their own interactive sound and music-rich games and 2D/3D rendered environments.
 Within the context of their own creative game projects, students will learn the basics of designing sound and composing music for interactive game spaces.
 Using workflow programming languages and software tools, students will program basic gaming interactions, link them to interactive audio software, and create a musical gaming experience.